harshitamandalika/prioritix-ai/README.md

 The platform follows an end-to-end feedback intelligence workflow:

 1. **Data Ingestion**
-   Raw app reviews are collected and loaded into the system.
+   Raw app reviews are collected and stored in SQLite.

 2. **Preprocessing**
    Reviews are cleaned, normalized, and prepared for downstream analysis.

-3. **Feedback Classification**
+3. **Feedback Enrichment**
-   A hybrid NLP pipeline classifies each review across dimensions such as:
+   Each review is enriched with structured labels such as:
    - Feature area
    - Sentiment
    - Urgency

-4. **Noise Reduction and Prioritization**
-   Low-signal reviews are filtered out using a prioritization framework, allowing teams to focus on actionable feedback.
+   - Issue type

-5. **Theme Discovery**
+4. **Theme Discovery**
-   High-urgency negative reviews are vectorized using TF-IDF and clustered using K-Means to identify recurring pain points.

-6. **Visualization and Exploration**
+   Reviews are grouped into clusters to surface recurring issue patterns and enable exploratory analysis of related complaints.

+5. **Feature-Level Analysis**
+   Aggregated insights are computed by feature area to show:
+   - total review volume
+   - sentiment distribution
+   - high-urgency concentration

+6. **Dashboard Visualization**
-   A React dashboard presents trends, categories, and issue themes for easier product analysis.
+   A React dashboard presents:
+   - a feature table
+   - cluster summaries
+   - representative cluster samples

-7. **AI Copilot Support**
+7. **AI Executive Summary**
-   An AI-assisted interface helps users explore feedback insights more efficiently.
+   A Gemini-powered summarization layer generates concise executive summaries from processed review insights, highlighting top pain points, urgent issues, and recommended product priorities.

 ## Example Use Cases

 - Identify the most urgent product issues from thousands of app reviews
-- Track which feature areas are receiving the most negative feedback
+- Track which feature areas receive the most negative or high-urgency feedback
-- Discover recurring pain points impacting user experience
+- Explore clusters of related complaints to understand recurring patterns
+- Inspect sample reviews within each cluster for qualitative context
+- Generate executive summaries for product and engineering stakeholders
 - Support roadmap planning using structured customer feedback insights

-- Help product managers and engineering teams prioritize fixes with evidence
+## Why This Project Matters

+Prioritix AI demonstrates how AI can be used to convert noisy customer feedback into structured decision support for product teams.
+Rather than treating reviews as raw text alone, the platform combines analytics, clustering, and LLM-based summarization to help teams identify what matters most and respond faster to user pain points.